PowerShell scripts to execute within PowerShell Universal.

-Scripts are the basic entity within Universal Automation.
-Scripts are just PowerShell scripts.
+PowerShell scripts can be created within PowerShell Universal to execute manually, on a scheudle or when events happen within the platform.
 They are stored on disk and also persisted to a local or remote Git repository.

 Script properties are stored in the scripts.ps1 configuration file.

 Add a New Script

 To add a new script, you can click the New Script button within the Automation / Scripts page.
 There are various settings you can provide for the script.

 Name of the script as shown in Universal Automation.
 This will also be the name used to persist the script to disk.
 This setting needs to be unique within the current folder.

 A description of the script.
 This is shown in various places within the UA UI and also returned by the Universal cmdlets.

 Disable Manual Invocation